broofa/thrustcurve-db/README.md

 # thrustcurve-db

-ThrustCurve.org model rocket motor data as a single JSON file.

-This module is a rebundling of the model rocket motor data found at John Coker's [thrustcurve.org](https://thrustcurve.org) website ("TC").
-It is available here in JSON format, or as an ESM or CommonJS module.
+This module is a rebundling of the model rocket motor data available on John Coker's excellent [thrustcurve.org](https://thrustcurve.org) website ("TC") as a stand-alone JSON file.
+The data is an array of motor items consistent with TC's [`SearchResponse#results` schema](https://app.swaggerhub.com/apis/JCSW7/thrust-curve_org_api/1.0.3#/SearchResponse).

-Data is pulled from the TC [/api/v1/search response](https://github.com/JohnCoker/thrustcurve3/blob/8bd8571fe0791fb9a68a6a96eb36c276d58c339b/config/api_v1.yml#L428-L526) API.
-For brevity, not all fields are included in the dataset here, however they can be added if requested.
-(Just file an issue).

-There is one additional field, `samples`, which is the actual thrust data as provided by the TC "/api/vi/download" endpoint.
-This is normalized to always have `[0, 0]` as the first data point.
-In cases where more than one sample file is available for a motor, the first "cert"(ified) data file is used.
-Otherwise it will be whichever data file the API returns first.

-See also, the included [TypeScript definition](./thrustcurve.d.ts).
+See also, the included [TypeScript definitions](https://github.com/broofa/thrustcurve-db/blob/main/thrustcurve.d.ts).

+### Alterations

+In addition to the `SearchResponse` data, the following alterations have been made:

+- All `number`s are rounded to a precision of 4 digits.
+- Most (but not all) motors include a `samples` array containing the thrust data found in the TC `/api/vi/download` endpoint.
+- `samples` data is normalized to insure the first data point is always `[0, 0]`

+For full details of how this data set is compiled, please refer to the [`build/build.js`](https://github.com/broofa/thrustcurve-db/blob/main/build/build.js) script in this repository.

 ## Installation